tdammers/ghc-wiki/newcomers-tutorial.md

   `texlive-fonts-recommended`, `fonts-lmodern`, `texlive-latex-recommended`,
   `texlive-latex-extra` - refer to your distro for available packages)

-### Required Accounts
+### Gitlab Account

-In order to submit merge requests, file issues, and participate in code reviews, you will need to create a gitlab account, or sign in with GitHub account.
-GHC uses its own gitlab environment, found at [gitlab.haskell.org](https://gitlab.haskell.org/).
+GHC uses its own GitLab instance at [gitlab.haskell.org] for code hosting, merge requests, issue tracking and code reviews.
+You'll need to create an account there or sign into it with a GitHub account.

 ## Getting The Code